-manager Pep Guardiola has admitted his side are unable to compete with Liverpool, although they have performed to a high standard.
+Manchester City manager Pep Guardiola has admitted his side are unable to compete with Liverpool, although they have performed to a high standard.

 Whilst Guardiola made a frank admission in comparing his team to Liverpool, the City boss was keen to defend his players after two defeats on the bounce.

-Liverpool, meanwhile, have enjoyed their best ever festive period, with eight wins out of eight - the latest a 5-1 over - seeing them open up a 10 point gap over their rivals down the M62.
+Liverpool, meanwhile, have enjoyed their best ever festive period, with eight wins out of eight - the latest a 5-1 win over Arsenal - seeing them open up a 10 point gap over their rivals down the M62.

 The two sides meet at the Etihad on Thursday, for a fixture that initially looked like a must-not-lose for either side, but now essentially a free-hit for Jurgen Klopp's side.

-Before then City face at St. Mary's on Sunday, with the possibility of narrowing the gap between the two sides down to seven points.
+Before then City face Southampton at St. Mary's on Sunday, with the possibility of narrowing the gap between the two sides down to seven points.

-Speaking ahead of the game, Guardiola insisted his side have done well so far this season, whilst attempting to shy from any comparisons with Liverpool.
+Speaking ahead of the game, Guardiola insisted his side have done well so far this season, whilst attempting to shy away from any comparisons with Liverpool.

 “We did well so far,” he said.
 “We got 44 points in the first round.
 If you get the same number of points in the second round, that's 88 points.
 With 88 points, you are champions.
 You have the numbers to be champions.